San Antonio Province, Valparaíso Region, Chile.

-This ecosystem is one of the most important coastal wetlands in central Chile in terms of biodiversity.
-It is home to more than 180 bird species, 94% of which are endemic or native to the country, representing approximately 35% of the national birdlife.
-This makes it a key nesting, resting, feeding, and sheltering habitat for the birds that inhabit and frequent this area.
+This is one of the most important coastal wetlands in central Chile.
+It is home to more than 190 bird species —94% of which are native or endemic—representing approximately 35% of the country’s avifauna.
+This richness makes it a key habitat for nesting, feeding, resting, and refuge for birds, boasting the highest abundance of species in central Chile and the second highest in the country.

-This riverine and coastal urban wetland is also a meeting place for multiple communities that share the challenge of conservation and comprehensive sustainability of its functions.
+As an urban, riverine and coastal wetland, it is also a meeting place for diverse communities that share a common challenge: to move towards the conservation and integral sustainability of this territory.

-Since 2014, the Cosmos Foundation has joined this project to support the management of the municipal park with appropriate conservation and regeneration criteria.
+From 2014 onwards, the Cosmos Foundation joined this process, contributing to the management and administration of the park under criteria of conservation and socio-ecological regeneration.

-Their joint work led both institutions to sign a loan agreement in November 2018, allowing the Cosmos Foundation to take over the park’s management, always with the support of the municipality.
-Thus, in January 2019, the Cosmos Foundation and the Municipality of Santo Domingo requested the Ministry of the Environment to declare it a Nature Sanctuary.
+This joint process took a new step in January 2019, when the Cosmos Foundation and the Municipality of Santo Domingo requested the Ministry of the Environment to declare the area as a Nature Sanctuary .

 Nature Sanctuary

-I understand that the well-being of the ecosystem depends on the relationship its inhabitants have with the territory, and on the benefits provided by participatory, relevant, and legitimate management.
-A sanctuary governance system was designed, involving public, private, and civil society actors, including academics/specialists, with the goal of jointly advancing research, education, conservation, tourism, and territorial planning.
+Understanding that the well-being of the ecosystem depends on the relationship its communities establish with it, and on the benefits of participatory, relevant, and legitimate management, a Sanctuary Governance structure has been designed.
+This structure involves public, private, civil society, and academic stakeholders, with the aim of jointly advancing research, education, conservation, tourism, and land-use planning.

 “We have profound hope for the future as we begin to understand the true complexity and holistic nature of Earth’s systems, and we envision the integral role humanity plays in their stability and productivity.